 Robert A. Phillips, AICP

-Rob is the Director of Planning and Community Development for the Town of Southington, CT.
+Rob is the Executive Director of the Northwest Hills Council of Governments and formerly worked as planner in the towns of Southington and Ellington.
 He holds both a Master of Public Administration (MPA) and a Master of Science (MS) in Natural Resources from the University of Connecticut.
-He previously served as Town Planner for the Town of Ellington, and as Treasurer of CCAPA.

 Member-At-Large